 Responsibly Reducing our National Debt and Advancing a Fair Tax Code

 No matter how much we invest in our nation’s businesses, our economy will not thrive if the federal government’s fiscal house remains a mess.
 With a national debt over $17 trillion and growing, and a confusing tax code filled with exemptions and loopholes, current federal tax and spending policies do not promote an environment conducive to economic growth.
 I support common-sense proposals that work to sustainably reduce the national debt and reform our nation’s tax code while still protecting benefits for our nation’s elderly and underserved citizens.

 More on Jobs and the Economy

-Congresswoman Robin Kelly will host a Housing Expo on Saturday, March 14, from 9:30 a.m. to 1 p.m., at New Faith Baptist Church, 25 Central Ave., Matteson.
-Participants will learn about options to foreclosure, down-payment assistance programs for first-time homebuyers, tenant rights, how to appeal property taxes and restoring credit.
-More than 20 banks and agencies will be on hand to assist homeowners and tenants.
-For more information, call 708-679-0078, or register by visiting http://reprobinkelly.eventbrite.com.
+Congresswoman Robin Kelly will host a Housing Expo on Saturday, March 5, from 9 a.m. to 1 p.m., at the New Early Learning Center, located at 729 Engle St., in Dolton.
+Participants will learn about loan modification, foreclosure prevention, down-payment assistance programs, and how to appeal property taxes.
+Banks and agencies, including Neighborhood Housing Services (NHS), Wells Fargo, Chase, BMO, and more will be on hand to assist homeowners and tenants.

 Congresswoman Robin Kelly (D-IL) announced today more than $100 million in additional Troubled Asset Relief Program (TARP) funding for Illinois through the U.S. Department of the Treasury.

 The funding will support the Treasury Department’s Hardest Hit Fund program, which allows participating state Housing Finance Agencies to continue assisting struggling homeowners and stabilizing neighborhoods in Illinois’ hardest hit communities.
 Illinois’ HHF program will receive $118,174,500 in additional funding.